Funding Success for Accounting and Finance Students

 Funding policy and funding process

 AFEF funding is approved and disbursed based on a proposal submission process.
-The proposal submission process happens on a per-term basis (three times per annum) in accordance with the diagram outlined below.
+The proposal submission process happens on a next-term basis (three times per annum) in accordance with the diagram outlined below.
 All proposals should be submitted one term in advance of the event/initiative it is intended for.

 As proposals are reviewed each term, proposals must be submitted by the following deadlines:

 General AFEF Guidelines & Funding Policy

 The AFEF Board gives priority to proposals that will have the greatest benefit to the highest number of undergraduate School of Accounting and Finance students at the University of Waterloo.

 Proposals may include (but are not limited to):